BetterTMrR/LLM-Olica/README.md

-## Olica: Efficient Structured Pruning of Large Language Models without Retraining
+## Olica: Efficient Structured Pruning of Large Language Models without Retraining (ICML 2025)

 Olica requires only hundreds of samples, several minutes of runtime, and a single 16GB GPU to prune a LLaMA-7B model.
-It can even prune a LLaMA-70B model on the same 16GB GPU with less than an hour of runtime.
+It can even prune a LLaMA-30B model on the same 16GB GPU with less than an hour of runtime.

 ## Getting Started